hamayelq/MQP-Post-Quantum/ntru/README.md

 # ntru.js

-This is my edited and updated version of Cyph's NTRU javascript implementation.
+This is my edited and updated version of an NTRU javascript implementation.

 It is being edited/updated to be used within a PWA communication platform for research purposes.